cassiebuhler/cassiebuhler.github.io/_pages/projects.md

   <div class="vertical"></div>
   <p class="partner">Statewide · California Biodiversity Network</p>
   <p>
-    An LLM-powered decision-support tool supporting California's 30x30 Biodiversity Assessment.
-It lets users explore the state's 30x30 conservation areas, other protected lands, and non-conserved areas through natural-language queries over ecological, climate, and socio-environmental data, revealing what is protected, what isn't, and where the gaps are.
+    California's 30x30 initiative commits the state to conserving 30% of its lands and coastal waters by 2030.
+Working with the California Biodiversity Network, this effort supports the state's Biodiversity Assessment — tracking conservation progress and surfacing where the gaps remain.
   </p>
   <p>
     <a href="https://huggingface.co/spaces/boettiger-lab/ca-30x30-cbn" target="_blank" rel="noopener noreferrer" class="btn--research">Tool</a>